AItoid/WindowsPrivacyGuide/README.md

 ![photo4](https://i.imgur.com/joHHOwk.png)
 ![photo5](https://i.imgur.com/dVPbZmP.png)

 The options we are interested in are Tools > Windows Store Apps Manager / Program Components Manager.
 You may also like to use some of the other tools in this drop-down such as Registry Cleaner, Junk Files Cleaner, Empty Folder Cleaner, Shortcuts Fixer, and even a File Shredder built into it.
 I don't recommend this file-shredder though, but rather one that's added to the list of actions when you right-click a file.
-Be sure to remove any left over any native Windows applications such as Paint, Notepad, Solitaire, Xbox, Phone, etc, etc.
+Be sure to remove any left over any native Microsoft applications such as Paint, Notepad, Calculator, Solitaire, Xbox, Phone, etc, etc.

 Chapter 7.
 Permanently Disabling Windows Updates
 ------